NetTutor: Research on the NetTutor interface

 Early research into NetTutor was conducted by educators eager to employ technology in their own teaching.
 Consequently, it focuses on technical issues such as usability and robustness, but also on the ability of participants to express themselves in effective online discussion of specialized subjects, especially mathematics.
 A study at Hampton University in 1999 concluded that NetTutor could effectively support activities such as online office hours.

 The whiteboard-like nature of the NetTutor interface (today marketed separately by LSI as the WorldWideWhiteboard) offered tools to support subject-specific online chat and to illustrate concepts.
-In 2004, researchers at Stony Brook University found that “despite some flaws, according to our research NetTutor remains the only workable math-friendly e-learning communication system."

 Similar results were found using NetTutor technology and tutors at Utah Valley State College (in a study describing the use of NetTutor as "one of the earliest synchronous models for math tutoring") and at the University of Idaho, in a study beginning in 2005—showing increasing acceptance of Web-based online tutoring in the university setting.